KiSa04/PinK-/README.md

-PinK - Pinterest Client for KaiOS
+#PinK - Pinterest Client for KaiOS
 Overview

 PinK is a Pinterest client designed specifically for KaiOS, providing a seamless experience for users on KaiOS-enabled devices.
 This lightweight application offers essential Pinterest features tailored to the KaiOS environment.
 Current Functions

-    See Pins: Explore a rich collection of Pins tailored to your interests.
+    See Pins
-    Save Images: Save your favorite images for later reference.
+    Save Images
     Pinterest AI Tracking: Accurate recommendations based on your clicks and shares, enhancing your Pinterest experience.
-    Share Pins: Easily share inspiring Pins with friends and followers.
+    Share Pins: Easily share Pins with friends and followers.
     Send Messages: Connect with others through private messages.
-    Read Messages and Pins: Stay engaged with the latest updates from your connections.
+    Read Messages and Pins

 Updates
 Fixed